Navigating mental health services in the Netherlands can be challenging but this guide will help you understand the system and the support on offer.

 Some of the health insurance companies in the Netherlands include:

-Psychologists, psychiatrists, and therapists
+Psychologists, psychiatrists, and therapists in the Netherlands

 There are several organizations that provide a list of healthcare professionals ranging from psychologists to psychiatrists and everything in between.
 In the Netherlands, you require a GP referral to access a primary care consultation with a mental health expert.
 Basic health insurance policies usually cover this under their ‘mental healthcare’ section.
 However, for in-depth and secondary care treatment, coverage can vary depending on your health insurance policy.